bennidhamma/vi-bindings-for-nano/README.md

 # vi-bindings-for-nano
 Make nano usable

-Run these simple commands and you're nano will have vi-bindings in no time!
+Run these simple commands and your nano will have vi-bindings in no time!

 Step 1:
 -------